damonnguyen7/eSpark-assignment/README.md

-##eSpark Learning take home assignment
+## Spark Learning take home assignment
 Small take home assignment built to record student interactions and behavior.
 Less emphasis on on user experience and other technical aspect.

 ### How to start application